-This was bugging me when I stumbled on a Ricky Gervais snippet during lunch.
-I love his attempts to figure out what’s going on with the story (starts at 3:30):
+This was bugging me when I stumbled on a Ricky Gervais comedy snippet during lunch about dumb fairy tales.
+I love his attempts to figure out what’s going on with the story.

 And of course as he tries to figure it out, all the other questions that have come to me over the years have cropped up too.

 So, I went to the cyber oracle for answers and got a smattering of different things.
 (Seriously, google “what was humpty dumpty?” and each blurb says something different.)